rc1/thumbnail/README.markdown

 A Symphony CMS extension showing image thumbnails instead of filenames on the entries listing admin page.

+Status:
+* only tested in Safari
+* image upload field cannot be first shown feild

+requries the JIT extension to be enabled.

 -------------------

 - Version: 0.1